Do you like card games that involve little strategy and lots of luck? Come and learn the Idiot card game rules. It may become your new favorite.

 What Is Idiot The Card Game?

-Length Of Play: 20 – 30 mins.
+Length Of Play: 20 – 30 minutes

-Setting Up Idiot The Card Game
+Idiot Card Game Rules

 - Start by dealing 3 cards face down to each player.